 “Free trials” can be a great incentive to draw in new customers and are offered in a wide range of sectors, from food and entertainment to beauty and leisure.
-While consumers are spending more time at home, free trials of subscriptions for a whole host of products become more and more appealing.
+While consumers are feeling the pinch of increased cost of living, free trials of subscriptions for a whole host of products can become more and more appealing.
 Increased demand at such an otherwise difficult time can be a blessing, but marketers must always make very clear to potential customers exactly what it is they are entering into.

 Here are some top tips on advertising “free trials” responsibly.

 When can you use the phrase “free trial”?

 The CAP Code (rule 3.26) states that ads must not use the term “free trial” to describe “satisfaction or your money back” offers, or offers for which a non-refundable purchase is required.

 In order to use the phrase “free trial”, whatever is being offered must be genuinely ‘free’ to the consumer.
 If there is an additional ‘delivery’ element to a free trial, it is acceptable to charge the genuine, un-inflated cost of postage – but you can’t charge for packing, packaging, handling or admin fees if you want to claim that it’s ‘free’.

 It’s important that consumers are aware of exactly what the arrangement is that they’re entering into and the extent of the commitment they must make.
 Therefore, all material information and significant conditions must be made clear upfront.